krishuynh2222/krishuynh2222/README.md

 ---
 ## 💡 About Me

-I'm a passionate and curious student exploring the world of **data & software**.
+I'm a passionate and curious student exploring the world of **data**.
-My goal is to become a **Data Engineer** — someone who builds data pipelines, transforms raw data into insights, and enables teams to make informed decisions.

 Currently, I'm learning and building projects with: